M. Stephen Meyn, MD PhD

 Program Assistant Confidential

 Kirsten earned her Bachelor of Arts in French and Political Science from the University of Wisconsin – Madison.
-She worked in the Office of the Vice-Principal (Research and International Relations) at McGill University in Montreal, QC prior to her return to Wisconsin and employment at UW.
-Kirsten joined us in April 2018 and she provides administrative support for the Center Director, Dr. Meyn.
+She worked for the Office of the Vice-Principal (Research and International Relations) at McGill University in Montreal, QC – in the areas of research communications, events coordination, and grants management – prior to her return to Wisconsin and employment at UW.
+Kirsten joined us in April 2018.
+She is the Executive Assistant to the Center Director, Dr. Meyn.

-Brooke is currently pursuing her Bachelor’s degree in Rehabilitative Psychology with an emphasis on military trauma.
-She is an active member of the Wisconsin National Guard, Headquarters and Headquarters Battery 1-121 Field Artillery and serves as a Readiness Specialist.
+Brooke is currently pursuing her Master’s degree in Clinical Rehabilitative Counseling with an emphasis on military populations.
+She is an active member of the Wisconsin National Guard, Headquarters and Headquarters Company 1-147 Aviation and serves as a Chemical, Biological, Radiological, and Nuclear Specialist.
 As a primary member of the Center for Human Genomics and Precision Medicine administrative team, Brooke provides direct administrative service and support to the Assistant Director on various projects to develop, implement, and enhance research and education processes and activities in the center.
 Brooke joined our team in August 2019.